-San Antonio Regional Hospital features the latest in specialized neonatal care in our 20-bed, Level II Neonatal Intensive Care Unit (NICU), where premature and other at-risk infants can receive all the individual attention and life-enhancing medical support
+San Antonio Regional Hospital features the latest in specialized neonatal care in our 20-bed, Level III Neonatal Intensive Care Unit (NICU), where premature and other at-risk infants can receive all the individual attention and life-enhancing medical support

 Our neonatologists are experts in treating the full spectrum of newborn illnesses and conditions, and work in a team-centered care environment.

 The NICU care team is comprised of neonatologists, specially trained NICU nurses, neonatal respiratory therapists, social workers, case managers, physical therapists, occupational therapists, pharmacists, and clinical dietitians.